Sparrow13/AI-ML-Project/README.md

 10 - sulphates
 11 - alcohol

-Output variable (based on sensory data):
+Output variable (based on sensory data) -
 12 - quality (score between 0 and 10)
 13- good(1/0)
 14 - Color(red/white)

-WorkFlow:
+WorkFlow -
 The workflow for the project is described in  steps given below:
 Perform data cleaning using pandas library.
 Which includes replacing dropping useless information and filling missing values Make a Exploratory Data Analysis on the data using pandas.